Whiplash and Neck Injuries

 Our legal team is highly experienced in personal injury law.
 Many of our lawyers formerly represented the ICBC.
 We know the insurance company’s first attempt at a settlement will be low.
 This is just one of the many tactics it employs to deter you from fighting for what is rightfully yours after suffering an injury in an accident.
 Let us help you level the playing field and fight back by presenting the insurance company with a case that proves your damages and losses are real.

-At Preszler Law, we evaluate and conduct thorough investigations on our clients’ cases.
+At Preszler Injury Lawyers, we evaluate and conduct thorough investigations on our clients’ cases.
 This allows us to gather our own, independent evidence and testimonies to support your claim, and get you the maximum compensation under law.

 How soon should I file a claim, and what is it going to cost me?

 Try to file your claim as soon as you can, but make sure you carefully build your case and follow the right steps.
-Preszler Law in Vancouver can help you successfully complete the claims filing process and present the evidence that establishes the value of your claim.
+Preszler Injury Lawyers in Vancouver can help you successfully complete the claims filing process and present the evidence that establishes the value of your claim.